 COVID-19 / CORONAVIRUS

 The team at In Safe Hands is committed to staff and customer safety.
-To that end, our additional measures policy to reduce the risk of infection spread and implemented additional hygiene measures.
+To that end, our additional measures policy to reduce the risk of infection spread and implemented additional hygiene measures will remain in place.

 We believe we are doing everything reasonably practicable to ensure a high standard of hygiene and safety for all.
-We’ve done this by following guidance from the Government, The Resuscitation Council UK and Qualsafe – our Awarding Body.
+We have done this by following guidance from the Government, The Resuscitation Council UK and Qualsafe – our Awarding Body.

 *Learners will kindly be asked to wash their hands upon arrival and then offered hand sanitizer throughout their training.
 Hand washing regularly is promoted given the current situation.

 *Trainers will keep a bottle of hand sanitizer in each training room and offer sanitizer before and after each break time.

-*Our manikin faces are sterilized every day and stored in a zip lock bags.
+*Our manikin faces are sterilized after each session and stored in a zip lock bags.

 *Learners on Resuscitation/First Aid Training will only be required to demonstrate ‘rescue breaths’ as part of the course assessment process, and will include a face shield supplied to the individual.

 *The chests of the manikins are cleaned thoroughly every day with specific wipes with a high alcohol content.

-*Boxes of disposable gloves are already available on site and waste is being removed by the day
+*Boxes of disposable gloves are readily available on site and waste is being removed by the day.

 *Our cleaning processes have been increased ensuring touch surfaces and communal areas are carefully cleaned more often.
 All touch surfaces are being wiped down with sanitizer at the beginning, middle and end of every day.

 *On busier days these cleaning measures will be increased furthermore.

 The Mental Health Foundation has put together some great advise on looking after your mental health during this pandemic https://www.mentalhealth.org.uk/publications/looking-after-your-mental-health-during-coronavirus-outbreak